OWOX/BigQuery-integrations/README.md

 # BigQuery-integrations
 Import files (data) from Intercom, FTP(S), SFTP, MySQL, etc. servers into BigQuery.

-This documantation is also available in [RU](https://github.com/OWOX/BigQuery-integrations/blob/master/README_RU.md).
+This documentation is also available in [RU](https://github.com/OWOX/BigQuery-integrations/blob/master/README_RU.md).

 ## What is BigQuery-integrations